 Upcoming Education Opportunities

-We are offering various learning opportunities online to help families and friends continue to stay connected and enhance their knowledge of dementia.
+We are offering various learning opportunities both in-person and online to help families and friends continue to stay connected and enhance their knowledge of dementia.
 These sessions will be hosted by an Alzheimer Society staff member.

-Here is a list of some of our upcoming online education opportunities.
+Here is a list of some of our upcoming in-person and online education opportunities.
 Mark your calendars and stay tuned for registration details coming soon!

 If you would like to participate in any of these on-line programs, please: